Skip to content

 That is why I have chosen to work specifically with solid silver.

-Set Block B. in sterling silver 950, Collection Joséphine B. hand forged | Honu Bijoux
+Set Block B in solid silver 950, Collection Joséphine B. hand forged | Honu Bijoux

 925 silver and 950 silver: understanding alloys